What is Internal Linking?

 Internal links are links to and from content within your own website, on the same domain.

-For example, if I link to another blog post that I wrote, like this: 6 Creative Ways to Repurpose Your SEO Content, that’s an internal link.
+For example, if I link to another blog post that I wrote, like this: How to Repurpose SEO Content, that’s an internal link.

 Internal links keep users on the same domain and website.